Chief Compliance Officers: Role, Authority, and Strategic Importance

 Maintains ethical business practices

-Protects leadership and the board from exposure
+Protects executive leadership and the board

 Aligns operational practices with regulatory expectations